 She has worked at all three levels of government, including serving as director general in Environment Canada and executive director of a royal commission of inquiry.
 In the non- governmental sector, she headed two large international conference events and was deputy to the president of the International Centre for Sustainable Development.
 She has contributed to many international summits and events as a speaker, delegate, and organizer.
 She served on advisory committees for the World Urban Forum and the World Peace Forum in 2006 in Vancouver and headed a team of writers that produced From Ideas to Action: 70 Actionable Ideas for the World Urban Forum 3.

 She has three interdisciplinary degrees: a Ph.D. in social psychology, a master’s in community development and a bachelor of arts in recreation administration.
 She has taught at both undergraduate and graduate levels.
 Her writing and research centers on communities and empowerment.

 Nola-Kate received the UN Association’s Global Citizen Award in 1995, the Queen’s Golden Jubilee Medal in 2002 and the Queen’s Diamond Jubilee Medal in 2012.

-Andy is an adjunct professor at the University of British Columbia’s School of Regional and Community Planning as well as an affiliate with the Master’s of Urban Design Program of UBC’s School of Architecture and Landscape Architecture.
+Andy is also an adjunct professor at the University of British Columbia’s School of Regional and Community Planning as well as an affiliate with the Master’s of Urban Design Program of UBC’s School of Architecture and Landscape Architecture.
 He has been and will be a visiting scholar at New York University’s Asian/Pacific/American Studies Institute (2002-2003, 2015-2016) as well as a visiting scholar at SFU’s Institute of Governance.